What is working capital

 If you have debt with a loan term of 10 years, that is considered a long-term debt.
 However, in that final year, it will appear on the balance sheet as a current liability since it is due within 12 months.

-If your business has shareholders who are paid dividends, they may be included are current liabilities on your balance sheet.
+If your dental practice has shareholders who are paid dividends, they may be included are current liabilities on your balance sheet.
 Once it has been decided that a certain amount should be paid in dividends to the shareholders, they are considered current liabilities until they are paid.

 Accrued expenses are the expenses which the business knows will have to be paid within a year.
 They are listed as expenses on the balance sheet but have not yet been paid.
 Therefore, they are considered current liabilities.